shubh24/shubh24.github.com/_posts/2016-11-12-The science behind Election Polls | Trump Vs Clinton.md

 On the 9th of November 2016, Donald J Trump became USA's President-elect, surprising one and all!
 The journalistic community has gone beserk since, debating over how and why this has happened...
 But even more crazed are the *pollsters* who've been absolutely stumped by the results of the elections.
 Majority of the forecast polls had predicted a Clinton presidency, quite a few of them even placing their predictions as high as 98%.

 Nate Silver, editor-in-chief of [FiveThirtyEight](https://www.fivethirtyeight.com), is one of the most reputed analysts in the business.
-If you agree to Silver's models, the Republican had a 35% chance to get through.
+If you agree with Silver's models, the Republican had a 35% chance to get through.
 The highest any forecaster/pollster had given him!

 ![How stupid Silver looks]({{site.baseurl}}/images/how_stupid.png)

-"As you can see in the graphic above, our model predicts that me fucking this election up would be “very embarrassing” at best, although a career or life-ruining public backlash also falls within the margin of error." -- Nate Silver.
+*"As you can see in the graphic above, our model predicts that me fucking this election up would be “very embarrassing” at best, although a career or life-ruining public backlash also falls within the margin of error."* -- Nate Silver.

 If you favor a Twitter war between Silver and Grim on whether a GLM with a logistic link is the same as logistic regression, check [this](http://www.mediaite.com/online/nate-silver-goes-to-war-with-huffpost-writer-after-highly-critical-column/) out!